t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 **Self-Driving Car**

-The self-driving car, with its focus on safety, is a system where edge computing has an essential role.
-Autonomous vehicles are equipped with high-resolution cameras, radars, laser scanners (LIDAR), sonar sensors, and GPS systems.
-Edge computing nodes collect and analyze vast amounts of data generated in real-time by these sensors to keep track of distances between vehicles in front, surrounding road conditions, vehicle flow, and to quickly respond to unexpected situations.
-For example, if the speed of the car running in front decreases, speed should be adjusted to maintain the distance between the cars, and when a roadside signal changes, a self-driving car should operate according to the new signal.
-If such processing is performed in a central data center, network delays or data transmission errors can lead to accidents.
-Applying edge computing can minimize these network delays and data transmission errors, thereby improving safety.
-In the shorter term we can expect edge computing nodes to be at the base station or in road-side units.
-However, to further reduce reaction times, some edge computing nodes should be located in the vehicle itself.

-**AR/VR**

-Augmented Reality (AR) and Virtual Reality (VR) are likely to strongly influence the Information and Communication Technology (ICT) market in the future, since they can support innovative products in most other use cases including smart factories, self-driving cars, etc. In AR/VR, due to large amounts of data generated at endpoints such as mobile devices and PCs, user immersion can be significantly decreased by a latency of only a few hundred milliseconds.
-Therefore, using an edge computing infrastructure built close to endpoints can not only reduce the cost and latency of data transmission but also maximize user immersion.
-For example, in AR using edge computing, streaming video can be displayed realistically in higher quality, giving users the best possible experience.
+Edge computing plays a crucial role in safety-focused self-driving car systems.
+With a multitude of sensors such as high-resolution cameras, radars, LIDAR, sonar sensors, and GPS systems, autonomous vehicles generate vast amounts of real-time data.
+Local processing utilizing edge computing nodes allows for efficient collection and analysis of this data to monitor vehicle distances, road conditions, and respond promptly to unexpected situations.
+Roadside computing nodes can also be leveraged to offload tasks when necessary, e.g., when the local processing capacity on the car is unsufficient due to low-performing hardware or a large amount of data.

+For instance, when the car ahead slows down, a self-driving car adjusts its speed to maintain a safe distance, or when a roadside signal changes, it adapts its behavior accordingly.
+In another example, cars equipped with self-parking features utilize local processing to analyze sensor data, determine suitable parking spots, and execute precise parking maneuvers without relying on external processing or connectivity.
+It is also possible for in-cabin cameras, coupled with local processing, to monitor the driver's attention level, detecting signs of drowsiness or distraction.
+The system can issue warnings or take preventive measures to ensure driver safety.

+Edge computing empowers self-driving cars by enabling real-time processing, reducing latency, enhancing data privacy, and optimizing bandwidth usage.
+By leveraging local processing capabilities, self-driving cars can make rapid decisions, adapt to changing environments, and ensure a safer and more efficient autonomous driving experience.

+**Digital Twin**

+A digital twin can simulate different scenarios and predict outcomes based on real-time data collected from the physical environment.
+This simulation capability empowers proactive maintenance, optimization of operations, and prediction of potential issues or failures.
+Decision-makers can use digital twins to test and validate different strategies, identify inefficiencies, and optimize performances.

+With edge computing, real-time data is collected, processed, and analyzed directly at the edge, allowing for accurate monitoring and simulation of the physical asset.
+Moreover, edge computing effectively minimizes latency, enabling rapid responses to dynamic conditions, as computational resources are brought closer to the physical object.
+Running digital twin processing at the edge enables organizations to get timely insights and make informed decisions that maximize efficiency and performance.

 **Other Use Cases**

+AI/ML systems at the edge empower real-time analysis, faster decision-making, reduced latency, improved operational efficiency, and personalized experiences across various industries, by bringing artificial intelligence and machine learning capabilities closer to the edge devices.

-oneM2M recently studied several use cases related to edge computing, including: smart factories, smart transportation, an accident notification service, a high-precision road map service, a vulnerable road user service and a vehicular data service.
-These use cases are documented in {{oneM2M-TR0001}}, {{oneM2M-TR0018}} and {{oneM2M-TR0026}}.
-Edge computing related requirements raised through the analysis of these use cases are captured in {{oneM2M-TS0002}}.
+Additionally, oneM2M has studied several IoT edge computing use cases, which are documented in {{oneM2M-TR0001}}, {{oneM2M-TR0018}} and {{oneM2M-TR0026}}.
+The edge computing related requirements raised through the analysis of these use cases are captured in {{oneM2M-TS0002}}.

 # IoT Challenges Leading Towards Edge Computing {#sec-challenges}

-This section describes challenges met by IoT, that are motivating the adoption of edge computing for IoT.
+This section describes challenges met by IoT, that are motivating the adoption of edge computing.
 Those are distinct from research challenges applicable to IoT edge computing, some of which will be mentioned in {{sec-components}}.

-IoT technology is used with more and more demanding applications, e.g. in industrial, automotive or healthcare domains, leading to new challenges.
+IoT technology is used with more and more demanding applications, e.g., in industrial, automotive or healthcare domains, leading to new challenges.
 For example, industrial machines such as laser cutters already produce over 1 terabyte per hour, and similar amounts can be generated in autonomous cars {{NVIDIA}}.
 90% of IoT data is expected to be stored, processed, analyzed, and acted upon close to the source {{Kelly}}, as cloud computing models alone cannot address the new challenges {{Chiang}}.